-Table 1 presents results from estimating equation 4.
+Table 1 presents results from estimating Equation 4.
 We estimate that county market access has a substantial and statistically significant impact on county manufacturing revenue and input expenditures.
 Column 1 reports that a one standard deviation greater increase in market access from 1860 to 1880 leads to a 19.2% increase in revenue (panel A), 18.3% increase in materials expenditure, 19.6% increase in labor expenditure, and 15.8% increase in capital expenditure.
 This one standard deviation greater increase in market access corresponds to a 24% greater increase in market access from 1860 to 1880 for our baseline definition of market access.

 We estimate substantial increases in county productivity from increases in county market access, as Panel E reports a 20.4% increase in log productivity.
 As county market access increases, there is an increase in total county revenue that substantively exceeds the increase in total county input expenditures; that is, there is increasingly more revenue produced in excess of the value of inputs used.
-Column 2 reports moderately larger estimates when extending the sample period to 1900, using county-aggregate manufacturing data.
-Column 3 reports similar impacts on county revenue and capital expenditures, when extending the sample with the available county-level data for 1850.
+Column 2 reports similar estimates when calculating market access in each period holding county populations fixed at 1860 levels, such that changes in county market access are only due to changes in county-to-county transportation costs.
+Column 3 reports moderately larger estimates when extending the sample period to 1900, using county-aggregate manufacturing data.
+Column 4 reports similar impacts on county revenue and capital expenditures, when extending the sample with the available county-level data for 1850.

 Table 2 shows that most of the estimated impact of market access on log productivity (panel A) is driven by growth in county AE (panel C) with an insignificant contribution from county TFPR growth (panel B).
 This decomposition depends on the county production function elasticities, described in Section I.A, but column 2 reports similar estimates when using a more-detailed industry classification for this calculation and column 3 reports similar estimates when assuming one production function for all manufacturing industries (from 1860 to 1880).
 Because market access has similar percent impacts on revenue and each input (Table 1), this implies little effect on county TFPR when production exhibits constant returns to scale.
-There would be more contribution from county TFPR growth under decreasing returns to scale, and less contribution under increasing returns to scale, but the impacts on county productivity continue to be driven more by county AE growth under moderate decreasing returns to scale (Appendix B).
-Column 4 reports larger impacts on county productivity and county AE when extending the sample through 1900 using the available aggregated county-level data only.
+Column 4 reports larger impacts on county productivity and county AE when extending the sample through 1900 using the available aggregated county-level data.